sharifbhuiyan/Kickstarter_analysis/README.md

   ## 1. Overview of Project:
 <p align="justify">The purpose of the project to know how different campaigns fared in relation to their launch dates and their funding goals.
 Analysis is performed to project the fundraise considering in a short amount of time.<p>
  <p align="justify">The project contains two technical analyses including tables and graphically visualization.
-Table and chart are created in MSExcel.
-Available download link as below. <p>
+Table and chart are created in MSExcel which is available in download link as below. <p>

   - [Theater Outcomes Based on Launch Date and Outcomes Based on Goals](https://github.com/sharifbhuiyan/Kickstarter_analysis/blob/main/Kickstarter_Challenge.zip)